lmfit/uncertainties/doc/index.rst

 The author wishes to thank Arnaud Delobelle, Pierre Cladé, and Sebastian Walter for very useful technical input.
-Patches by Pierre Cladé and Jose Sabater Montes are gratefully acknowledged.
+Patches by Pierre Cladé and José Sabater Montes are gratefully acknowledged.
 I would also like to thank Joaquin Abian, Jason Moore, Martin Lutz and many other users for their feedback and suggestions, which greatly helped improve this program.
 I am also grateful to the Linux distribution maintainers of